Nagle College: Music department

 Music is compulsory in years 7 and 8.
-Students can decide do continue the subject or not.
+Students can decide to continue the subject or not.

 Nagle College has several different bands and performance groups, including: choir, strings band (Tunes), show band (Cookies & Cream), percussion ensemble (Beat It!), next generation band, and junior and senior guitar ensemble.

 Languages

 Students at Nagle College can decide whether they wish to learn either Italian or Japanese.
 It is compulsory in the first two years of school, but in year 9 students may choose whether they wish to continue or not.

 The school has multiple exchange programs, with students travelling to Japan and Italy once a year if they choose to.
 The school also has connections to a school in Samoa and multiple others around the world.

 Practical subjects

 Students at Nagle College are exposed to many practical subjects as well as non-practical including: Woodwork, Sewing, Cooking, Metalwork (for later years), animal care (for later years), PE, Art, Drama, Photography and many more.

 Woodwork, Sewing, Art, Drama and Cooking is compulsory in year 7 and 8.